AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- OWASP has a great list of precautions to take on their cheatsheetseries.
 - Errors and Logging: use a SIEM.
 	- SIEM:  "Security Incident and Event Management System" to collate all errors and logs in one place.
+- **Input Validation and Sanitization **:
+	- Have to do it on the server side

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?